CRH Continues Its Mission During COVID-19

 Along with responding to interview and information requests from numerous media outlets across the country, leaders at the CRH are ensuring that those the CRH serves are staying up to date with the latest information available regarding COVID-19.
 While the Center for Rural Health Update is a monthly e-newsletter that offers news, resources, and other information related to rural health, CRH leadership felt the pandemic called for something more.

-Toward that end, in early April the CRH began publishing the Rural COVID-19 Update, a weekly e-newsletter designed to keep people informed about what the CRH is doing to help during the pandemic.
+Toward that end, in early April the CRH began publishing the Rural COVID-19 Update (link no longer available), a weekly e-newsletter designed to keep people informed about what the CRH is doing to help during the pandemic.
 The e-newsletter contains news and resources, events, and funding and other opportunities.
 Because pandemic news and resources slowed toward the end of June, Rural COVID-19 Update is on hiatus, but if the situation changes, the weekly e-newsletter again will be used as a tool to get pandemic news and resources out to the public more quickly.

 Many CRH projects created COVID-19 specific pages to provide resources relevant to their audiences.
 The Rural Health Information Hub created the Rural Response to COVID-19 issue guide.
 The web-based issue guide lists guidelines, resources, events, news, and funding opportunities available from federal and state agencies as well as organizations across the country to address COVID-19 in rural communities.
 In addition, rural communities can share how they are adapting to the pandemic in the Rural COVID-19 Innovations section.